-See the Gallery for more works: The Quarry, Beach Idyll, AGNSW and The White Calf, NGA
+See the Gallery for more works from this decade: The Quarry, Beach Idyll, AGNSW and The White Calf, NGA

 The Aeroplane 1929-30

 Spends time in Thirroul.
-Harvey, Murch and Arthur Wright make toys and soft furnishings.
+Harvey, Murch and architect Frank Malony make toys and soft furnishings.

 Murch and Harvey – Thirroul 1930

-The painting on the easel is The Idle Hour
+The painting on the easel is Idle Hour

 Teaches modelling and sculpture part-time at East Sydney Technical College